Mukkuru2/KekkeKaarten/README.md

 Code Conventions:

-Full code in English
+Full code in English<br />
-HvA code conventions
+HvA code conventions<br />
-Make sure your variables are private if they can be
+Make sure your variables are private if they can be<br />

 Comment functions accordingly: